-Recently, it was reported that unregulated cell proliferation and apoptosis disruption would result in the development of cancers [13].
-Apoptosis or programmed cell death, a physiological cell suicide process, is recognized as an effective strategy for cancer treatment [14].
-In addition, apoptosis induced by mitochondria is an important apoptosis pathway.
-The caspase family proteins could be activated by regulating the cytochrome c releasing into the cytoplasm of Bcl-2 family proteins [15-17].
-The proportion between the Bcl-2 protein and Bax plays an essential role in cytochrome c releasing into the cytoplasm and caspase proteins activation.
-Besides, caspase-3 activation is a crucial event for executing cell apoptosis, and the expression or activity of caspase-3 is a bio-marker for cells undergoing apoptosis [18,19].
-The western blotting assay demonstrated that wogonoside could not only increase the expression level of caspase-3 and Bax, but could also decrease Bcl-2 in 5637 cells, indicating that the antiproliferative effect of wogonoside against human bladder cancer 5637 cells may be mediated via pathway mitochondrial-mediated apoptosis.
+Recently, it was reported that unregulated cell proliferation and apoptosis would result in the development of cancers [14].
+Apoptosis or programmed cell death, a physiological cell suicide process, is recognized as an effective strategy for cancer treatment [15].
+Cancer cell apoptosis induced by mitochondria is an important apoptosis pathway.
+The caspase family proteins could be activated by regulating the cytochrome c releasing into the cytoplasm of Bcl-2 family proteins [16-18].
+The proportion between Bcl-2 and Bax protein plays an essential role in cytochrome c releasing into the cytoplasm and caspase proteins activation.
+Besides, caspase-3 activation is a crucial event for executing cell apoptosis, and the expression or activity of caspase-3 is a bio-marker for cells undergoing apoptosis [19,20].
+The western blotting assay indicated that wogonoside could not only increase the expression level of caspase-3 and Bax, but could also decrease Bcl-2 in 5637 cells, indicating that the anti-tumor effect of wogonoside against human bladder cancer 5637 cells mainly through mitochondrialmediated pathway of apoptosis.

 The ERK1/2/MAPK signaling pathway acts as a critical role in the formation of bladder cancer.
-Abnormal activation of ERK1/2/MAPK would result in loss of cell apoptosis and malignant transformation of cancer cells [20,21].
+Abnormal activation of ERK1/2/MAPK would result in loss of cancer cell apoptosis and malignant transformation [21,22].
 Thus, it is generally considered that blocking of the ERK1/2/MAPK signaling pathway could be beneficial for the treatmnet of bladder cancers in clinic.
-It is also reported that AKT protein is significant for the PI3K/AKT signaling pathway, and inhibition of AKT phosphorylation is beneficial for treating a variety of cancers [22,23].
-GSK-3ß is another crucial protein in the AKT signaling pathway, and suppression of GSK-3B phosphorylation would decrease tumor cell proliferation but increase apoptosis of liver Wogonoside, isolated cancer cells. from Scutellaria baicalensis, significantly down-ERK1/2, regulated AKT. and GSK-3B phosphorylation levels in bladder cancer 5637 cells.
+It is also reported that AKT protein is important for the PI3K/AKT signaling pathway, and inhibition of AKT phosphorylation is beneficial for treating cancers [23,24].
+GSK-3β is another crucial protein in the AKT signaling and GSK-3β pathway, suppression of phosphorylation would decrease tumor cell proliferation but increase apoptosis of liver cancer cells.
+Wogonoside, isolated from Scutellaria baicalensis, significantly downregulated ERK1/2, AKT, and GSK-3β phosphorylation levels in bladder cancer 5637 cells.